How Steadyline Keeps Your Mental Health Data Safe

 Layer 3: What actually gets sent to AI APIs, and how

-For features that need cloud AI (like the weekly insights summary), SAM does not send your raw log entries.
-It sends a structured, anonymized context object.
+For features that need cloud AI (like the weekly insights summary), Steadyline sends a structured, de-identified context object rather than a bulk export of your app database.

 Here’s the shape of what an AI provider actually receives: